saugkim/LUT_Olio_2023spring/week11/submit11.md

 **Implemented features**

 ```
-1. Add new item in item managing activity
+1. Add new shopping item in item managing activity
 2. Show list using recyclerview
-3. Remove from main and edit screen
+3. Remove selected item from main(list view) and edit screen - without warning
-4. Edit item in edit screen (item managing activity)
+4. Edit selected item in edit screen (item managing activity)
-5. Sort list by item name(toggling descending and ascending order) and date(from old to new)
+5. Sort list by item name(toggling descending and ascending order) and by date(from old to new)
 ```